Baingan Methi Recipe

 Oil heating in a pan.

-Once the oil is hot, add eggplant to the pan and cook for 10-12 minutes until the eggplant are slightly browned, stirring frequently.
+Step 2: Once the oil is hot, add the eggplant to the pan and cook for 10-12 minutes, until slightly browned, stirring frequently.

 Eggplants added to the pan.